vickyks/clean_landregistry/README.md

 Edge cases:
 * the third row can cause problems.
 If it is only one field, it's a date (from the date of lease and term)
 * if it is not the only field, it can either be part of description, or plan ref, and there's no real way to tell
-* The structure of the api data isn't strictly consistent in the larger dataset. json_response['leaseschedule'] isn't necessarily a dict with the 'scheduleentry' key.
-It's sometimes a list of 'scheduleentry' dicts
 * If there are 1 or 2 "words" left within the last few rows , it can be unclear which column the data comes from.
 * The lease date/term information usually follows a consistent structure, but just occasionally it contains an end date too